-In the event a scope of work is modified during plans development, it will be the responsibility of the Design Manager to submit an addendum memo (See Figure 1-6A) to the Regional Resurfacing Coordinator for certification and then submit the memo to the Environmental Division.
+In the event the scope of work is modified during plans development, it will be the responsibility of the Design Manager to revise the certification memo, as required, along with completing the addendum section of certification memo (See Figure 1-6).
+The certification memo will then be submitted to the Regional Resurfacing Coordinator for signature prior to resubmitting the memo to the Environmental Division.